 Studio Gregory Hurcomb interests collide along the intersections of art, architecture, and design processes that are located within the physical and perceptual transformation of space through the mediums of sound, light, film, and structure, all amalgamated into new forms, and potential energies.

 Gregory Hurcomb has exhibited nationally and internationally, including at the International Center of Photography in New York City, USA, and in Berlin, Germany and Sao Paulo, Brazil.
-He has most recently been promoted to Adjunct Professor in the Architecture and Interior Design Departments at the California College of Arts and will be teaching courses in both the MArch, BArch, and BFA programs.
-He has previously taught at the University of California, Berkeley, the University of California, Davis, the University of Pennsylvania and the International Center of Photography.
+He has most recently been promoted to Adjunct Professor in the Architecture Division at the California College of the Arts and will be teaching courses in the MArch & BArch programs within the Architecture Department, as well as in the BFA program in the Interior Design Department.
+He has previously taught at the University of California, Berkeley, the University of California, Davis, the University of Pennsylvania, and the International Center of Photography.
 In addition, he has been a guest critic on fine art, design, and architecture reviews at UC Berkeley, UC Davis, the California College of the Arts, Academy of Art University, Woodbury University, and the University of Pennsylvania.
-Currently he writes on Architecture for the Architect's Newspaper, and has written for Architizer in the past.
+Currently he writes on art for Art Practical, as well as on architecture for the Architect's Newspaper, and has written for Architizer previously.